The Law School's Assistant Dean for Student Affairs, Lauren Devine, serves as a primary point of contact for students who have complaints or concerns.

 Such complaints or concerns might involve:

-Students are advised that the above list is not exhaustive and are invited to bring significant concerns to the attention of the Assistant Dean for Student Affairs, the Associate Dean for Academic Affairs, or the Dean's Office.
+Students are advised that the above list is not exhaustive and are invited to bring significant concerns by filing a complaint below.
+Filed complaints will be reviewed and forwarded to the appropriate Dean, including the Assistant Dean for Student Affairs, the Associate Dean for Student Success, Diversity, Equity, and Inclusion, the Associate Dean for Academic Affairs, the Dean's Office, or another department as appropriate.

 Grading Grievances